CoPS maintains and uses a range of CGE models with a common ancestor -- the original ORANI model.

 See also Comparison of CoPS regional CGE models.

 ORANI-G is a generic single-country model which has been adapted for many countries outside Australia.
 CRUSOE is a simplified version of ORANI-G, designed for use with a freely downloadable set of national databases covering most regions of the world.

 USAGE is a 500 industry dynamic computable general equilibrium model of the US economy being developed at the Centre of Policy Studies in collaboration with the US International Trade Commission.

 Mini-USAGE is a miniature version of USAGE.
 Our aim in creating Mini-USAGE is to reduce barriers to entry into the world of MONASH-style dynamic general equilibrium modelling.
 By providing Mini-USAGE, we hope to give modellers a tool for understanding the theory, construction and computing of MONASH-style models and for interpreting results.
 For this purpose, Mini-USAGE is unencumbered by detail.

-Versions of TERM have been prepared for Brazil, China, Finland, Indonesia, Italy, Japan, Korea, New Zealand, Poland, South Africa, Sri Lanka, Sweden and USA.
+Versions of TERM have been prepared for Austria, Brazil, China, Finland, Germany, Indonesia, Italy, Japan, Korea, New Zealand, Poland, South Africa, Sri Lanka, Sweden and USA.
 The USA version may be purchased.